Skip to main content

 Mainnet and Testnet

-SettleMint supports both the Ethereum Mainnet and the Rinkeby Testnet.
+SettleMint supports, the Ethereum Mainnet, the Sepolia Testnet and the Holesky Testnet.

 The Mainnet is the primary public Ethereum production blockchain, where actual-value transactions take place.
 Each transaction requires payment of a transaction fee, payable in the native coin ETH.
 The Testnet is an instance of the blockchain to be used for testing and experimentation.
 There are also coins used in the Testnet but they have no value, so there is no risk of real fund.